 Bonbons à la Feuille de Verveine

-The Velay region is particularly known for them.
-Verveine has been cultivated there since Benedictine monks introduced it centuries ago.
-You will find them in confiseries throughout the Haute-Loire and Auvergne, often sold alongside verveine liqueur and other local products.
+Velay is particularly famous for them.
+Verveine has been grown there since Benedictine monks introduced it centuries ago, and you will find the sweets in confiseries all over the Haute-Loire and Auvergne, often sold next to bottles of verveine liqueur and other local specialities.

 Do you have a sweet tooth for French sweets?

-There are supposedly over 600 traditional french sweets across the country, so this list has barely scratched the surface.
-If you want somewhere to start, the Anis de Flavigny are the most accessible introduction to regional french bonbons: widely available, beautifully packaged, and mild enough to win over people who are not sure about anise.
-The Bergamotes de Nancy are the choice if you want something more sophisticated.
-The Bonbons de Pin are the most distinctive and the ones you will find nowhere else.
+Do you have a soft spot for French sweets?
+There are said to be more than 600 traditional varieties across the country, so this list barely scratches the surface.
+If you want an easy place to start, Anis de Flavigny are probably the most accessible way into regional bonbons: easy to find, beautifully packaged, and gentle enough for people who are not sure about anise.
+Bergamotes de Nancy are what to choose if you want something more grown-up and complex.
+Bonbons de pin are the most distinctive of all, and the ones you will simply not find anywhere else.

-And if your French grandmother always had a particular tin in her handbag that has not been mentioned here, tell us about it in the comments.
-I am always looking for new ones.
+And if your French grandmother always had a particular tin in her handbag that has not come up here, I would love to hear about it.
+I am always looking for new ones to try.

 Disclosure: Just so you know, this post contains sponsored content and/or affiliate links, If you make a purchase through these links, I may receive a small commission.
 Doesn’t cost you anything extra.
 I only link to things that are actually worth your time.
 All opinions are my own!